Radiant or Ravaged

 The exhibit will include ten historical images of the Bear River watershed provided by the Merrill-Cazier Library’s Special Collections at Utah State University.
 BRWC will also exhibit images from their archives.

-During the spring of 2014, Stokes Nature Center will host photographic programs.
+April 12th, Stokes Nature Center will host a photographic program.
 This will include Brian Greene with Utah Water Watch.
 He will demonstrate citizen science projects that use apps to document nature like plants and animals.
 He will highlight a couple of smartphone apps that use photos to collect scientific data on nature.

 If you’re interested in volunteering or for more information contact USU photography student Beth Hansen.
 For information about the Bear River Watershed visit the Bear River Watershed Information System.